nglglhtr/eip712-signing-demo/README.md

 ```

 ## problem
-ideally, the signature generated (which is currently logged in browser console) should differ for changing message struct params in the EIP712 typed data, or changing orderId - for some reason, i keep getting the same signature
+ideally, the signature generated (which is currently logged in browser console) should differ for changing message struct params in the EIP712 typed data, or changing orderId - for some reason, i keep getting the same signature :woman_facepalming:

 ## other details
 the params are hardcoded, [here](/sign.js#L45)